Saudi Maritime & Logistics Congress Day 2 - AT (Arabian Time, GMT+03:00)

 - Ben Bailey - Director of Advocacy & Regional Engagement, Mission to Seafarers

-Aviation, automotive, and smart manufacturing are leading the way in AI, blockchain, automation, and digital twins, but why has adoption been slower in maritime operations?
+Aviation, automotive, and finance are leading the way in AI, blockchain, automation, and digital twins, but why has adoption been slower in maritime operations?
 This session tackles the real barriers that prevent maritime businesses from fully leveraging cross-industry innovation, covering:

 - Tech adoption vs. industry readiness – Why disruptive technologies succeed in some sectors?